Feb. 24, 2022: Russia launches its full-scale invasion of Ukraine

 April 14, 2022: Sinking of the Moskva

 The flagship of the Russian Navy’s Black Sea Fleet, named after the Russian capital, was sunk by the AFU’s Neptune missiles on April 14.
-Ukrainian officials announced that their forces had fatally damaged the Moskva with two anti-ship missiles, and that it had then caught fire which reached the munitions storage and subsequently exploded.
+Ukrainian officials announced that their forces had fatally damaged the Moskva with two anti-ship missiles, and that it had then caught fire.
+The fire reached the munitions storage, which subsequently exploded.
 The Pentagon later confirmed this, while Moscow reported that the ship had “sunk in stormy seas.”

 It was the largest Russian warship to be sunk in wartime since the end of World War II, and the first Russian flagship sunk since the Knyaz Suvorov in 1905 during its war with Japan.